alfredxgxg123/EcomFull/README.md

 4. go to localhost:3000

+## Usage

+It could used as a boilerplate for an eCommerce shop idea.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.